Multistate Anti-Terrorism Information Exchange

 The Multistate Anti-Terrorism Information Exchange Program, also known by the acronym MATRIX, was a U.S. federally funded data mining system originally developed for the Florida Department of Law Enforcement described as a tool to identify terrorist subjects.

 The system was reported to analyze government and commercial databases to find associations between suspects or to discover locations of or completely new "suspects".
-The database and technologies used in the system were housed by Seisint, a Florida-based company since acquired by Lexis Nexis.
+The database and technologies used in the system were housed by Seisint, a Florida-based company since acquired by LexisNexis.

 The Matrix program was shut down in June 2005 after federal funding was cut in the wake of public concerns over privacy and state surveillance.

 History

 Matrix was the brainchild of Hank Asher, a businessman in the data aggregation field.
 Asher reportedly contacted Florida police immediately after the September 11 terrorist attacks, claiming he could find the hijackers as well as other potential terrorists.
 Asher reportedly offered to make available the database and technology that could do the job quickly, for free, supplied by the company he owned and operated: Seisint.

 Control of the system was handed over to law enforcement officials, although Seisint continued to house and operate it on their behalf.
 After a demonstration of the system at the White House in January 2003 Matrix received US$4 million in grants from the U.S. Justice Department and the program was earmarked US$8 million by the U.S. Department of Homeland Security.

 The program snowballed, as states signed up to participate, including Alabama, Connecticut, Florida, Georgia, Kentucky, Louisiana, Michigan, New York, Oregon, Pennsylvania, South Carolina, Ohio and Utah.
 California and Texas joined then exited the program, citing privacy and security concerns.
 The U.S. federal government and the CIA was cited as likely future users.